MarioTerron/pokemon-api/README.md

 # Building a RESTful API in Node and Express

-Using the Express to build an API
+Using the Express to build an API (for demo purposes).

 ## Requirements